-So I don't know if you've noticed, but the world and the internet as a whole has been shouting something new lately at people who do something good.
+So I don't know if you've noticed, but the world and the internet as a whole has been shouting something seemingly new lately at people who do something good.
 Or maybe you haven't noticed, because you haven't done anything applause-worthy lately, but for those who have, I bet you're wondering what does "yas queen" mean, and where does it come from?
-YAAS QUEEEEEN!
-I'm so glad you asked!
+I'm so glad you asked.
 Good for you, girl.

-Maybe your best friend has shouted it at you when you came out of the dressing room with something especially fierce on; maybe you've seen it in your group text with your friends from home (just me?); or maybe you've even caught yourself saying it under your breath during an episode of So You Think You Can Dance.
-But no matter how you've experienced it, I want you to know that all those uses are correct.
-As is pretty much any way that it comes out of your mouth as a celebration of another human being.
-You should also know that you can add an A or S (or seven) as often as you want — adjust according to the level of excitement of the situation.
-This is your world, queen, so go nuts on those consonants and vowels.
+Maybe your best friend has shouted it at you when you came out of the dressing room with something especially fierce on; maybe you've seen it in your group text with your friends from home (just me?); or maybe you've even caught yourself saying it under your breath during an episode of Broad City (but no, Ilana & Abbi did not coin the phrase).
+No matter how you've experienced it, it almost always screams positivity and support and that I can get behind.

 But where did the term actually come from?
 Like many things, this phrase has evolved a bit to get to its current iteration, but it started out as a term of encouragement in 1980s Ball Culture, a precursor to current drag queen culture.
 The podcast Reply All breaks down the history of the term rather well in one 2016 episode.
 Ball Culture, which is captured in the classic film Paris Is Burning, began in queer communities of color, and those involved were the first to coin the term "yas" among other terms of encouragement.

 The term made its way into internet culture as "YAAASSSS" thanks to a viral Instagram video of a Lady Gaga fan meeting his idol and and being so blown away by her beauty that he screamed"YAAAASSSSSS" in excitement.
 Exhibit (Y)A(AS):